flopezag/tutorials.secured-OrionLD/README.md

 ## Create a PEP Proxy

 By default, the docker-compose is created with default credentials to be used by the PEP Proxy, but it is not a good example to use in production environment, and it is recommended to create a new PEP Proxy account.
 To create a new PEP Proxy account within an application, send a POST request to the `/v1/applications/{{application-id}}/pep_proxies` endpoint along with the `X-Auth-Token` header from a previously logged in administrative user.

-Provided there is no previously existing PEP Proxy account associated with the application, a new account will be created with a unique id and password and the values will be returned in the response.
-The first two data are obteined in the creation of the PEP Proxy, the Application Id is obtained after the creation if you request the PEP Proxy details associated to the application.
+Provided there is no previously existing PEP Proxy account associated with the application, a new account will be created with a unique id and password and the values will be returned to the response.
+The first two data are obtained in the creation of the PEP Proxy, the Application Id is obtained after the creation if you request the PEP Proxy details associated to the application.

 The following table summarize the Data that are needed, where you can find them and which are the configuration parameters in PEP Proxy associated to this value.

 | Data               | Request response          | Configuration parameter |